pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 for event-sourced domain driven design appears as a conceptually cohesive mechanism, and so can be "partitioned into a separate lightweight framework".

-Whilst some advocate that event sourcing is such a simple thing that you can easily roll-your-own event sourcing framework for each project, in practice it turns out reaching understanding and satisfaction (reliability, scalability, maintainability) is a considerably more complicated and costly undertaking than is disclosed by the simple story that is often told.

-This library documents the experience of event sourcing across a broad range of projects.
-It also functions as an informative "jumping off" point for those who want to create their own framework and "own" all their own code.
-And it is also used by many as a stable and convenient library that can be used to rapidly develop working software that will be used in production.

 This library
 ============